DecisionsDev/policy-corpus/common/commons_descriptor.md

 # Common elements description
 ## [generic_policy.py](generic_policy.py)

-The ``Compliance`` class is an abstract base class (ABC) designed to define a policy framework.
-It serves as a template for implementing various policies that assess eligibility based on predefined criteria.
-Any subclass of Compliance must implement the test_eligibility method to evaluate an applicant's compliance with a given policy.
+The ``Policy`` class is an abstract base class (ABC) designed to define a policy framework.
+It serves as a template for implementing various policies that assess eligibility, or any other automation logic, based on predefined criteria.

 ---